 These requirements prevent frivolous lawsuits like suing a physician one simply overhears in a busy train station or at a cocktail party.
 They also create a common sense standard for determining the existence of malpractice.
 If these requirements are met, an individual can likely bring a malpractice suit against the treating physician.
 Even so, many malpractice cases can be difficult to prove.

-In almost all cases, expert testimony regarding both the standard of care as well as the relationship between the physician’s failure and the patient’s injury must be provided by a knowledgeable healthcare professional.
-An experienced malpractice lawyer can help determine the validity of a claim in addition to finding medical experts capable of providing the required testimony.
+In almost all cases, expert testimony regarding both the standard of care as well as the relationship between the physician's failure and the patient's injury must be provided by a knowledgeable healthcare professional.
+Our legal partners are experienced malpractice lawyers who can help you determine the validity of a claim in addition to finding medical experts capable of providing the required testimony.

 Unique Considerations in Medical Malpractice Suits